 (The rescue information on these pages is quite detailed.
 If you are short on time or looking for a quick review, you can jump to the Avalanche Rescue Summary.)

 Compared to using a digital avalanche transceiver, finding a buried person by pushing a stick into the snow is caveman-style searching.
 However, probing is reliable.
 Yes, you may mistakenly think you hit the victim when you haven't (a false positive), but your probe will never pass through the victim (a false negative).

-A probe that hits a human body, or a backpack, has a slightly springy, "boungy" feel.
+A probe that hits a human body, or a backpack, has a slightly springy, "boingy" feel.
 Don't press too hard.
 Your job is to locate rather than perforate.
 Branches can also have a springy feel (and occasionally I've smelled the scent of pine on the tip of the probe).
 A probe that hits skis, a boot, or a snowmobile has a much different feel.
 As you would expect, rocks have a hard feel and can make a clicking sound.
 Ice layers (and sometimes frozen dirt) can have a "sticky" feel where the tip of the probe is momentarily held by the ice.
-If you are unsure whether your probe is contacting a body, probe several times around your initial probe hole to gauge the size and "feel" of the object.
+If you are unsure whether your probe is contacting the victim, probe several times around your initial probe hole to gauge the size and "feel" of the object.

 Your dedicated probe should have an assembled length of at least 220 cm (although ensure the stowed probe fits in your favorite pack).
 Shorter probes will require that you bend over each time you insert the probe.
 Long probes are necessary only when probing an unsurvivable deep burial and are more appropriate for patrollers and search and rescue teams.
 Etched depth indicators and contrasting segments are helpful for determining burial depth and measuring snow pits.